This copy is copyright protected.

 1836 Graham Wall Map of Provincetown, Cape Cod, Massachusetts

-Provincetown-graham-1836Major James Duncan Graham (April 4, 1799 - December 28, 1865) was an American topographical engineer active with the Army Corps of Engineers in the first half of the 19th century.
-Gram was born in Prince William County, Virginia to a family of Scottish descent.
-Graham studied at West Point and entered the army as a Third Lieutenant of the Corps of Artillery in 1817.
-He is reported to have embodied the "highest accomplishments of the polished gentleman and distinguished scholar."
-During his long career with the Topographical Engineers Graham participated in many of the most important events of the 19th century, ranging from the Mexican American War and the Civil War, to surveying the Texas Boundary, producing the first scientifically accurate survey of Cape Cod, mapping the Great Lakes, and the survey of the Mason Dixon Line.
+James Duncan Graham (April 4, 1799 - December 28, 1865) was an American topographical engineer active with the Army Corps of Engineers in the first half of the 19th century.
+Graham was born in Prince William County, Virginia to a family of Scottish descent.
+He studied at West Point and entered the army upon graduating in 1817 as a Third Lieutenant of the Corps of Artillery.
+He is reported to have embodied the 'highest accomplishments of the polished gentleman and distinguished scholar.'
+During his long career with the Topographical Engineers, Graham participated in many of the most important events of the 19th century, ranging from the Mexican American War (1846 - 1848) and the Civil War (1861 - 1865), to surveying the Texas Boundary, producing the first scientifically accurate survey of Cape Cod, mapping the Great Lakes, and the survey of the Mason Dixon Line.
 Graham died in his home in Boston of sudden heart failure at 66 years of age.
-Learn More...
+More by this mapmaker...

 Army Corps of Topographical Engineers (fl.1838 - 1863) refers to the an elite branch of the U.S. Army created on July 4, 1838 to perform civil mapping and survey work throughout the United States.
 The origins of the Corps of Topographical Engineers can be traced back to the American Revolutionary War, where General George Washington recognized the need for accurate surveys pursuant to military action.
 Shortly following the war, in 1779, a civilian engineering corps was created by act of Congress.
 Identified in 1802 by Thomas Jefferson, the "Corps of Engineers," which was based at West Point, the group participated in the War of 1812 and in later in the fortification of New Orleans.
 It was not until 1838, however, that a separate group of "Topographical Engineers" was formally recognized.
 This elite group, consisting only of officers, most of whom were trained in surveying and engineering by the esteemed Andrew Ellicott at West Point, never numbered more than 36 individuals - the best and brightest.
 This small but determined group played a central role in the mapping and exploration of the American West.
 Few branches of the military can boast such a distinguished alumni.
 Their names resonate throughout the map of the west and include John Charles Fremont, Zebulon Pike, George Meade, Kemble Warren, William Amiel Weeks, A. B. Gray, Randolph B. Marcy, James H. Simpson, Howard Stansbury, John W. Gunnison, William Ludlow, and Robert S. Williamson.
 The onset of the American Civil War brought an abrupt end to the surveying activity of the Topographical Engineers.
 Many of the most prominent engineers went on to distinguished military careers on both sides of the War Between the States.
 The Army Corps of Topographical Engineers itself was folded into the Corps of Engineers on March 31, 1863.
 Though the Army Corps of Engineers continues to do military and civil survey work to this day, the elite club of adventures that formed the Topographical Engineers were no more.
 Learn More...